autocar/ChatView/README.md

 After added the view in your layout file, you need to implement 3 pieces of code to work property.

-<b>Overriding the onBackPressed to handle events when the back button is pressed
+<b>Overriding the onBackPressed to handle events when the back button is pressed</b>
 ```java
 ...
     @Override